0x646e78/0x646e78.github.io/_posts/2022-02-09-container-maturity-model.markdown

 The Cloud Native Security Whitepaper
 ---

-In late 2020 the [Cloud Native Foundation SIG-Security][TAG-SEC] (now TAG-Security) published the [Cloud Native Security Whitepaper][whitepaper].
+In late 2020 the [Cloud Native Foundation TAG-Security][TAG-SEC] published the [Cloud Native Security Whitepaper][whitepaper].
 This defines & describes lifecycle Stages within a Cloud Native ecosystem.
 These four phases were **Develop**, **Distribute**, **Deploy**, and **Runtime** and are depicted below.

 ![CNCF Lifecycle Stages]({{ BASE_PATH }}/assets/article_images/2022-02-09-container-maturity/cncf_lifecycle.png){: .img-resize .img-center}
 *Coud Native Lifecycle*

 These lifecycle phases can be used as process areas in a model, grouping the processes & activities relating to container security.

-There are other frameworks for looking at cloud & container ecosystems, such as the [4Cs][4Cs], Redhat’s DevSecOps maturity model][rh-devops], and vendor models such as those seen on Aqua security homepage.
+There are other frameworks for looking at cloud & container ecosystems, such as the [4Cs][4Cs], [Redhat’s DevSecOps maturity model][rh-devops], and vendor models such as those seen on Aqua security homepage.
 As the [CNCF][CNCF] is well placed as a vendor-neutral Cloud Native industry body, and their Security-TAG is extremely active and knowledgeable I felt that basing a model on the Cloud Native Security Whitepaper was most suitable.

 Building the Model
 ---